YusufJoeStar/Wanderer-Veil-RPG-Game/README.md

-**Wanderer’s Veil** is a personal project developed over the span of two months, inspired by my passion for action-RPG systems and gameplay design.
+**Wanderer Viel** is a personal project developed over the span of two months, inspired by my passion for action-RPG systems and gameplay design.

 The foundation of the project was built following the **NightRunStudio** Unity tutorials on YouTube, which provided the core structure and mechanics.